Skip to content

 This is a perfectly valid mode for headless installations, server deployments where you SSH-tunnel into the box, or developers who never use the desktop client.

 You probably don’t, but: put a reverse proxy (Caddy, nginx, Cloudflare Tunnel) in front of the host with TLS + a separate auth layer.
-Carabase’s own routes do not implement public-internet authentication — they assume the network boundary is the auth layer.
+Carabase’s own routes do not implement public-internet, per-user authentication — they assume the network boundary is the auth layer.
 Adding TLS termination is necessary but not sufficient.

 If you’re trying to share access with another person, the right answer is to add their device to your tailnet — not to expose the host publicly.